Franklin Parish Profile

 Program Highlights

-The Franklin Parish gross farm value in 2020 was $146,637,659.
-Field corn has been the major plant enterprise with the parish still leading the state in acres planted.
-In 2022 due to increased nitrogen fertilizer costs soybean acres planted was more than corn.
+The Franklin Parish gross farm value in 2023 was $232,582,479.
+In 2024 soybeans replaced corn as the crop with the most planted acres.
+Franklin Parish covers 414,000 acres with 55 percent of the land area in agriculture production.
 Beef cattle is our major animal enterprise.
-Specialty enterprises include sweet potato and catfish.
+Specialty enterprises include pecans, sweet potato, dairy, and catfish.
 Core block variety demonstrations with corn, cotton and soybean are conducted on producer’s farms to provide unbiased information on variety performance to help producers make variety selections for planting.
 Private pesticide applicator and Worker Protection Standard (WPS) trainings are offered to producers and agricultural workers covering how to work with pesticides safely and protect the environment.
 Programs are given to the Lions Club, Rotary Club, and garden clubs.
+A field crops irrigation meeting was held due to input from the ANR Advisory Leadership Committee indicating the need.
 Through individual contact with agricultural producers and homeowners, crop, aquaculture, animal, and horticulture questions are answered, problems are identified, and management options are provided.

 Whom We Reach:

-4-H Clubs, school enrichment, field days, farm and home visits, on-farm demonstrations, publications, newsletters, class series, email, website, social media, and workshops.
+4-H Clubs, school enrichment, field days, publications, newsletters, class series, websites, social media, and workshops.

 Expanding Our Efforts:

-40 volunteers from 4-H, FCS and ANR (Advisory Leadership Councils, 4-H school club leaders, after-school club leaders, ANR cooperators).
+40 volunteers from 4-H, NCH, and ANR (Advisory Leadership Councils, 4-H school club leaders, after-school club leaders, ANR cooperators).

 Parish Facts: